Roswell International Air Center: History

 The site was used for several years to launch stratospheric balloons for Air Force projects.

 The airfield also serves as a storage facility for a fleet of retired airliners (aircraft) for a number of operators, including a number of Boeing 767 wide body jetliners, MD-80 narrow body jets, formerly operated by American Airlines.
 A Lockheed JetStar, once owned by Elvis Presley, and sold at auction in May 2017, had spent over 30 years sitting on a tarmac at the airport.
 The Jetstar was again sold at auction in January 2023 for $286,000.

 On April 2, 2011, a new Gulfstream G650 crashed shortly after takeoff from the airport during a test flight that was being conducted by the manufacturer of this large, twin engine business jet, killing all four aboard.

 The airport was used by Felix Baumgartner to launch his record-breaking freefall jump from the stratosphere on October 14, 2012.
+Then again for Alan Eustace's near space skydive in October 2014.

 On August 23, 2016, as part of a dramatic fleet renewal plan, American Airlines retired 20 McDonnell Douglas MD-80 aircraft to Roswell, resulting in the most aircraft retired by a commercial airline in a single day.

 On September 4, 2019, American Airlines retired its remaining McDonnell Douglas MD-80 aircraft to Roswell.

+On May 23, 2024, the Reno Air Racing Association announced starting in 2025, the Roswell International Air Center will host the National Championship Air Races and Air Show starting in 2025, replacing the Reno Stead Airport.